James Hamilton, 4th Duke of Hamilton: The Darien scheme and the Act of Union

 Hamilton formed a political group which supported the Darien scheme in the Parliament of Scotland.
 He and his mother had heavily invested in the expedition, that ultimately failed, resulting in Scotland losing 20% of its currency in circulation at the time.
 Historian Stephen Mullen referred to the scheme as a "mercantilist venture designed to improve personal fortunes and Scotland's balance of trade through colonisation and exploitation".
 As part of the scheme, Hamilton planned to import African slaves "to be worked to death" at local gold mines in the region after they had come under the colonists' control.

 Following the failure of Darien, and in light of the longer history of trade friction with England, serious machinations began proposing a union between the two realms of Scotland and England.
 Hamilton was assumed to be the head of the anti-union Cavalier Party, perhaps due to his serious claim to the throne of Scotland.
 Hamilton, being a descendant through his mother of the Scottish House of Stewart (prior to their accession to the English throne) was the senior-most claimant to the throne of Scotland in the event that Scotland chose not to accept Sophia of the Palatinate as the Stuart heiress (see Act of Security 1704).
 Sophia was the most junior descendant of the most junior branch of the English Stuarts and Scotland, also being Protestant, would only accept a Protestant heir to Scotland.
 This meant that Hamilton and his heirs were next in the Scottish line of succession after the House of Hanover.
 To the detriment of his royal future, Hamilton's political conduct proved ineffective and he wavered between both the Court and the National parties.
 On the day of the final vote regarding the Anglo-Scottish union, Hamilton abstained and remained in his chambers at Holyrood Palace claiming to be indisposed by toothache.
 The highly unpopular Acts of Union were passed, and riots followed in the streets of Edinburgh.
 Hamilton had missed his chance to secure the Scottish succession for his family.

 Post Union

 Hamilton was chosen as one of 16 Scottish representative peers in 1708.
 He was created Duke of Brandon, Suffolk, in the Peerage of Great Britain in 1711.
 This drew criticism as to the legality of his position and ability to sit in the House of Lords.
 The situation was not resolved until 1782 for the 6th Duke of Hamilton.
 In addition to the Dukedom, Hamilton was created Baron Dutton in Cheshire.
 In October 1712 he was created a Knight of the Garter, making him the only non-royal to be a knight of both Thistle and Garter.
+In 1711 he was elected a brother of the Tory Loyal Brotherhood.